Come Around “How To” (20210301)

 At the Welcome go over,

-- Introductions; new attendees, who they are/how far they traveled etc.
+a.
+Introductions; new attendees, who they are/how far they traveled etc.

-- Check on Nametags.
+b.
+Check on Nametags.
 Tell everyone to wear them to every event as practical.

-- Answer questions.
+f.
+Answer questions.

-travel should have either a map or address suitable for a GPS.)
+travel should have either a map or address suitable for a GPS.
 Some may want to

 Announce any needed changes as the week progresses.
 Posting updated Daily Activity in a central location is very helpful.

 On the last evening event, have a sort of closing thank you for helpers/attendees.
 Consider a way to say good bye such as an early departure Firstie breakfast on last day.
 This has been held about 7-8 AM to let people get underway early, and often as simple as donuts, juice and coffee.

 Make plans for any RV Chapter equipment, (banners etc.), as well as excess materials; such as plates, utensils, cups, to be gathered and forwarded to the next Come Around (if possible) by an attendee of the current Come Around planning to attend the next Come Around.
 Take down all banners, and disassemble rented or loaned items.
 Ensure things are OK with the campground before your departure.

 After the Come Around

 We always look forward to every event, and hope this helps you as you plan.
 If you have read this far and still have questions, PLEASE, reach out to us and ask.

 « 2020 Mt Dora Come Around (20190824)